The Independent Pharmacy

 Some people with acne won’t experience any acne scars developing at all.
 However, many people do.

 Scarring may occur for a number of different reasons, such as the sufferer picking their spots, infections, or as a result of the skin’s natural healing process.
-Most commonly, it happens because severe types of spots (nodules and cysts) burst and damage surrounding skin.
+Most commonly, it happens because severe types of spots (nodules and cysts) burst and damage the surrounding skin.

 Here are the five most common types of acne scars: